juju/docs/src/en/jaas-cli.md

 With JAAS and Juju on the command line, you now have access to a vast collection of deployable operational expertise via the [Charm store][charmstore].
-But you also have access to the function and facilities of Juju itself.
-We'd recommend next stepping through the [Juju documentation][jujudocs] to see exactly what it's capable of.
+But you also have access to the comprehensive set of functions and facilities of Juju itself.

+We'd recommend next stepping through the [Juju documentation][jujudocs] to see exactly what they're capable of.

 [credentials]: ./credentials.html